SC Johnson products are not formulated with these ingredients:

 (Provides a liquid base for a product.)

-Sodium Hypochlorite is the basic ingredient in laundry bleach and mold and mildew stain removers.
-It is a bleach that helps to break down drain clogs.
+Sodium hypochlorite is the basic ingredient in laundry bleach and mold and mildew stain removers.
+It is also a bleach that helps to break down drain clogs.

 (Removes or lessens stains, clogs or odours.)

-For competitive reasons, the supplier of this cleaning agent has asked us to keep the details confidential, and we're legally bound to do so.
-But we can tell you that it's a cleaning agent (or blend of cleaning agents) that removes dirt and deposits by surrounding dirt particles to loosen them from the surface they're attached to, so they can be rinsed away.
-And, it has met our strict Greenlist™ standards for health and environmental effects.
+For competitive reasons, the supplier of this cleaning agent (surfactant) has asked us to keep the details confidential, and we're legally bound to do so.
+But we can tell you that it's a cleaning agent (or blend of cleaning agents) that we use in our products to remove dirt and deposits by surrounding dirt particles to loosen them from the surface they're attached to, so they can be rinsed away.

 (Breaks down dirt and deposits.)

-Sodium Hydroxide is a builder that can also be found in detergents and degreasers.
-It makes a product formula clean better by affecting the molecules in the formula so they work together better.
-Sodium Hydroxide can also be a pH adjuster that alters the pH of a product to improve stability.
+Sodium hydroxide is a builder that can also be found in detergents and degreasers.
+We use it to make a product formula clean better by affecting the molecules in the formula so they work together better.
+Sodium hydroxide can also be a pH adjuster that alters the pH of a product to improve stability.
 Every formula has an optimum pH to make it work best.
 For example, a formula that’s more acidic works better for soap scum removal.
 Its opposite, a formula that’s more alkaline, might be more effective at removing grease or greasy soils.
 We use pH adjusters to make sure we achieve the best pH for a particular job.
-Also, the pH of a formula can affect how long it lasts within a container – for example limiting its tendency to rust in a can.
-In high concentrations (such as in drain cleaners), Sodium Hydroxide can also be used as a caustic that helps dissolve organic matter like drain clogs.
+Also, the pH of a formula can affect how long it lasts within a container – for example limiting its tendency to corrode a can, container or dispenser.
+In high concentrations (such as in drain cleaners), sodium hydroxide can also be used as a caustic that helps dissolve organic matter like drain clogs.

 (Breaks down drain clogs.)

-Hydrogen Peroxide is an alternative to chlorine-based bleach that can also be found in products such as mouthwash, hair products and teeth whiteners.
-It can be added to household cleaning products to remove or lessen stains and odours.
-You probably have a bottle of over-the-counter-strength Hydrogen Peroxide in your medicine cabinet, since many people use it as an antiseptic as well.
-It can also be used to make foam, or as a stabilizer to maintain a product as it is exposed to air, light, or heat.
+Hydrogen peroxide is an alternative to chlorine-based bleach that can also be found in products such as mouthwash, hair products and teeth whiteners.
+You might have a bottle of over-the-counter-strength hydrogen peroxide in your medicine cabinet, since many people use it as an antiseptic as well.
+It is sometimes used in household cleaning products to help remove or lessen stains and odours.
+We also sometimes use it in products to make foam, or as a stabilizer to maintain a product as it is exposed to air, light, or heat.

 (Helps a product create a foamy consistency.)

-Sodium Silicate is a corrosion inhibitor that can also be found in laundry detergents, dishwashing detergents and hard surface cleaners.
-It helps keep metallic household surfaces such as faucets and drains free of corrosion.
+Sodium silicate is a corrosion inhibitor that can also be found in laundry detergents, dishwashing detergents and hard surface cleaners.
+We use it in our products to help keep metallic household surfaces such as faucets and drains free of corrosion.

-(Helps keep contents fresh by inhibiting corrosion of the can or dispenser.)
+(Helps keep contents fresh by inhibiting corrosion of a can, container or dispenser.)